mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/SwiftUI User Guide.md

 }
 ```

-- Note: The ``ForEvery`` construction above is similar to `ForEach` in SwiftUI, but works with Map content.
+- Note: The ``ForEvery`` above is similar to `ForEach` in SwiftUI, but works with Map content.

 #### Layer Annotations

 Layer annotations are rendered natively in the map using layers.
-They can be placed in between map layers, support clustering (only ``PointAnnotation``) and are usually more performant.
+They can be placed in between map layers, support clustering (for ``PointAnnotation``s only) and are usually more performant.

 The example below displays different types of layer annotations.